 Students may apply for the following local scholarships by completing the Farmington Public Schools Local Scholarship Common Application.
 Students must submit the common application and supporting documents directly to their school’s Counseling Office.
 FPS Common Application

-- Farmington Education Association Scholarship – up to $1000 awarded
+- Farmington Education Association Scholarship - four up to $1,000 awards

 The following local scholarships have separate applications and should be submitted with supporting documents directly to the scholarship committee indicated on the application form.